 Step by step instructions

-- Put the cloves, nutmeg, black pepper and allspice berries into the mortar and give them a gentle bash with the pestle (don’t grind them).
+- Step 1: Put the cloves, nutmeg, black pepper and allspice berries into the mortar and give them a gentle bash with the pestle (don't grind them).
 Add the cinnamon and hit just to break it up.
 Split the cardamom pods.

-- Strain it through a fine-meshed sieve or nutbag to remove the chunks of spices.
+- Step 4: Stir the vanilla extract into the syrup then strain it through a fine-meshed sieve or nutbag to remove the chunks of spices.
+Bottle and store in the fridge for up to 4 weeks.

 Expert Tips